What is Two Day Town?

 Two Day Town has enjoyed a variety of weather conditions, none of which have ever dampened our spirits or caused significant delays.
 We intend to carry on, rain and shine, no matter what Mother Nature dishes out.
 We have come to expect a little (or a lot) of rain, which makes a sunny weekend day a gift.
 There has been downpouring rain and stiff winds, but the music played on.
 We plan on maintaining that tradition.

 Two Day Town occurs in nature so it is normal to be visited by the area wildlife.
 In past years we have had the company of eagles, wild turkeys, raccoons, skunks, at least one wildcat, turkey vultures, geese, oppossums, deer, coyotes, falcons, squirrels, and other small critters.
-Along the waterfront in the morning it is not unusual to see herons, egrets, and other large water loving birds.
 Because this park and the surrounding area is their home and not ours, we request that you respect their space and leave no trace of your visit.